Mig-298/CPE-487/README.md

 - Game State and Scoring Enhancements: The hit counter from Pong was repurposed into a Pacman score system, integrated when a food pellet is “eaten”, with the updating signal routing score displayed on the seven segment display.
 We also updated the scoring method from counting in hexadecimal since it would mess up the true score tracking (like going from 10, to 1A, to 1F, then 20 etc.), and were able to properly count up by 1 through the leddec16.vhd module.
 This represents a functional expansion beyond simple hit counting.
 A dedicated reset input was also added to allow instant restarting of the game anytime.

 ## Conclusion
 Throughout the project, we organized the components that were essential for the game.
 These were divided up into three different “categories”, walls, movement and fruits.
 These were the core components that basically made pacman to be pacman.
 The walls were handled by Matt Kemenosh, movement by Miguel Rodriguez/Nicole Young and the eating/fruits by Miguel Rodriguez/Nicole Young.
 Miguel and Nicole handled many of the coding/bug fixing while Matt would handle code testing and researching/suggesting fixes.
+For the GitHub write up, Nicole helped write the beginning, Matt wrote most of the details from mid-beginning to end, and Miguel helped write the ending.
 By dividing up the work, we were able to attempt to structure our timeline to develop all the components by certain points.
 Below is the outline of the project with date estimates:

 _Week of November 25th:_ Begin outline of the project itself with the goals we want to achieve.
 Research basic functions that were necessary for the creation of our game.